a3r0id/Android-WebView-Select/README.md

 # Android-WebView-Select
- An Android WebView-Friendly select tag, based on the default HTML select tag that is interpreted based on OS which does NOT work on Android WebView, this is a workaround.
+ An Android WebView-Friendly select pseudo-tag, based on the default HTML select tag that is interpreted based on OS which does NOT work on Android WebView, this is a workaround.

 > IMPORTANT: Android-WebView-Select requires jQuery!